-5 COMPETITION FORMAT (Refer to Annex C)
+5. COMPETITION FORMAT (Refer to Annex C)

-- 5.1 All sports competition format shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Zonal to National ('B' Division -The Zonal Championships will be used as the qualifying round for the National Championship. - b) Direct National ('A' Division) - c) Classification / Pool to League ('C' Division) - 5.3 For a competition / event to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Match-based sports - 5.4.1 Each participant / team will play a minimum of 6 matches.
-(For 'C' Division only) - 5.4.2 For entries are grouped, each group shall have a minimum of four teams for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competitions formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below - a) Barred / Withdrawn Teams If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
-The team will be treated as a 'ghost ' entry in the next lower League and placed last there.
+- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition will be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National ('A' Division) - c) Pool to League ('C' Divisions) - 5.3 For a competition to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Match-based sports: - 5.4.1 Each team will play a minimum of 6 matches4.
+(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams2 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams b) Missing Teams

+If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
+The team will be treated as a "ghost" entry in the next lower League and placed last there.